-All College of Public Health students, faculty, and staff are invited to join a college-wide reading of Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi.
+Through a collaboration of the College of Public Health and the College of Law/UI Center for Human Rights, students, faculty, staff, and interested members of the community are invited to participate in a joint reading reading of Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi.
 The book was the winner of the 2016 National Book Award for Nonfiction and has been honored with numerous awards.
 Kendi was named one of “The 100 Most Influential People of 2020” by Time magazine.

 Free Books for CPH Students

 CPH students can choose to receive a free paperback or ebook copy of the book from the college.
 Please select only one option to ensure there are enough copies to go around.

 Students can pick up a paperback copy in the Student Services suite (N170 CPHB) any time during regular office hours.